 The email ecosystem has always seen the biggest successes from marketers willing to take the next step in personalizing the customer journey.
 Context is a crucial element to every conversation; maintaining relevance is just as important as the value of words conveyed.
 Online, this conversational practice is primary to holding the attention of customers.
 In email, this challenge has been particularly difficult to solve with basic list segmentation.

-Contextual email marketing still involves all of the previous personalization methods but allows for increased focus on the consumer.
+Contextual interaction marketing in email still involves all of the previous personalization methods but allows for increased focus on the consumer.
 List segmentation can be used initially for the targeting framework, responsive HTML design will deliver the message cleanly across devices, dynamic personalization structures the content, then contextual elements interact with user-level indicators as the email is opened to enhance content interaction.

 Adding contextual functionality to email shouldn’t affect how an email campaign is created, managed, or deployed.
 Naturally, it’s an additional step to create the real-time targeting, but the HTML is added to the email template the same as any other content.
 The actual segmentation work happens the instant the email opens and the targeting variables are identified.